If you’re unhappy in your current role, you may feel like it’s time to leave. The best approach may be to enter into a settlement agreement.

 Why is a settlement agreement better than being dismissed?

-When a settlement agreement is used, you can agree a reference and a reason for termination that protects your reputation.
+When a settlement agreement is used, you can agree on a reference and a reason for termination that protects your reputation.

 - Misconduct